metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `annotations` (Map of String) Annotations defines the annotations of the Ingress object.
 - `host` (String) Host defines the hostname of the Ingress object.
-- `ingress_class_name` (String) IngressClassName defines the name of an IngressClass cluster resource.Defines which ingress controller serves this ingress resource.
+- `ingress_class_name` (String) IngressClassName defines the name of an IngressClass cluster resource.
+Defines which ingress controller serves this ingress resource.
 - `route` (Attributes) Route defines the options for the OpenShift route. (see [below for nested schema](#nestedatt--spec--template--gateway--ingress--route))
-- `type` (String) Type defines the type of Ingress for the Jaeger Query UI.Currently ingress, route and none are supported.
+- `type` (String) Type defines the type of Ingress for the Jaeger Query UI.
+Currently ingress, route and none are supported.

 <a id="nestedatt--spec--template--gateway--ingress--route"></a>
 ### Nested Schema for `spec.template.gateway.ingress.route`

 Optional:

-- `termination` (String) Termination defines the termination type.The default is 'edge'.
+- `termination` (String) Termination defines the termination type.
+The default is 'edge'.